MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

 ## Troubleshoot

-1. Run the following command in your database to see if there were any ingestion failures in the last four hours.
-Replace the database name before running.
+1. To see if there were any ingestion failures in the last four hours, run the following command in your database:

     ```kusto
     .show ingestion failures
     | where FailedOn > ago(4h) and Database == "<DatabaseName>"
     ```

-1. Run the following command to view the status of all ingestion operations in the last four hours.
-Replace the database name before running.
+1. To view the status of all ingestion operations in the last four hours, run the following command:

     ```kusto
     .show operations